There are 36 councillors directing the work of the Council, elected by the voters of South Oxfordshire. Our elections are held every four years.

 If you are not sure which ward you live in you can use the search option below to find information about council services in the area and the name of your local councillor.
 Search by postcode or town/village.

-Cabinet member for economic development and regeneration
+Deputy Leader of the Council and Cabinet member for economic development and regeneration

 Forest Hill and Holton